 I have my own suggestion for OSEG, that it consider the name Red Pines for their future CFL team.
 Many great team names in pro sports are historically and culturally rich, like the Montréal Canadiens, Milwaukee Brewers, Texas Rangers and more.
 Red pines along with white pines were the major export during the Ottawa River timber trade in the 1800’s when it was still called Bytown.
 Both pines were abundant near the river.
 Ottawa and Gatineau benefited from the trade attracting numerous workers and settlers.

-Considering both sides of the river is important since the future franchise needs to include Quebecers to maximize their pool of fans.
+Considering both sides of the river is important since the future franchise needs to include Quebecers to maximize best online casino their pool of fans.
 In recent years, football has gained quite a bit in popularity in Québec.
 Besides, the translation works: Les Pins Rouges d’Ottawa.

 As for the symbolism of the name, red pines are strong and tall.
 Because of their deep and widespread roots, they can stand firm against strong winds, representative of an ideal defensive line.
 Furthermore, they grow and thrive in many types of terrain including, sandy and rocky.
 This sense of resiliency also translates well to the gridiron.